-Undergraduate research with attention to critical evaluation of research techniques, methods and procedures.
+Undergraduate research with attention to critical evaluation of research techniques, methods and

 Prerequisites: Junior or senior standing with a minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
 A written request is to be submitted to the department chair at least two weeks in advance of the term in which study is to be undertaken.
 May not be used to repeat a course for which a grade of D or below has been earned.
 Application forms are available in the Office of University Records.
-Guided independent research may be taken only in the applicant's major or minor field.
-Also see index for "Independent Study and Research."
+Guided independent or minor field.
+Also see index for "Independent Study and Research.".

-RED 4493-94 Guided Independent Study (1 to 3 credit hours)

-Supervised study through field or laboratory projects, guided readings, creative endeavors or achievement of specific skills.
+RED 4493-94 Guided Independent Study (1 to 3 credit hours) Supervised study through field or laboratory projects, guided readings, creative endeavors or achievement of specific skills.

 Prerequisites: Junior or senior status, permission of guiding professor, approval of department chair and the dean.
 A written request is to be submitted to the department chair at least two weeks in advance of the term in which study is to be undertaken.
 May not be used to repeat a course for which a grade of D or below has been earned.
-Also see index for "Independent Study and Research."
+Also see index for "Independent Study and Research.".